-Time Frame for Determination of Citizenship Status [24 CFR 5.508(g)] For new occupants joining the resident family the PHA must verify status at the first interim or regular reexamination following the person's occupancy, whichever comes first.
+Timeframe for Determination of Citizenship Status [24 CFR 5.508(g)] For new occupants joining the resident family the PHA must verify status at the first interim or regular reexamination following the person's occupancy, whichever comes first.
 If an individual qualifies for a time extension for the submission of required documents, the PHA must grant such an extension for no more than 30 days [24 CFR 5.508(h)].
 Each family member is required to submit evidence of eligible status only one time during continuous occupancy.
-SHA SH Policy The SHAPHASpartanburg Housing-will verify the status of applicants at the time other eligibility factors are determined.
+SHA Policy The SHA will verify the status of applicants at the time other eligibility factors are determined.
 3-II.C.
-SOCIAL SECURITY NUMBERS [24 CFR 5.216 and 5.218, Notice PIH $\frac{2012-102018-24}{102018-24}$] The applicant and all members of the applicant's household must disclose the complete and accurate social security number (SSN) assigned to each household member, and the documentation necessary to verify each SSN.
-If a child under age 6six has been added to an applicant family within the 6six months prior to program admission, an otherwise eligible family may be admitted to the program and must disclose and document the child's SSN within 90 days of admission.
+SOCIAL SECURITY NUMBERS [24 CFR 5.216 and 5.218, Notice PIH 2012-10] The applicant and all members of the applicant's household must disclose the complete and accurate social security number (SSN) assigned to each household member, and the documentation necessary to verify each SSN.
+If a child under age 6 has been added to an applicant family within the 6 months prior to program admission, an otherwise eligible family may be admitted to the program and must disclose and document the child's SSN within 90 days of admission.
 A detailed discussion of acceptable documentation is provided in Chapter 7.
 Note: These requirements do not apply to noncitizens who do not contend eligible immigration status.
 In addition, each participant who has not previously disclosed an SSN, has previously disclosed an SSN that HUD or the SSA determined was invalid, or has been issued a new SSN must submit their complete and accurate SSN and the documentation required to verify the SSN at the time of the next interim or annual reexamination or recertification.
 Participants age 62 or older as of January 31, 2010, whose determination of eligibility was begun before January 31, 2010, are exempt from this requirement and remain exempt even if they move to a new assisted unit.
 The PHA must deny assistance to an applicant family if they do not meet the SSN disclosure and documentation requirements contained in 24 CFR 5.216.
-Formatted: Left, Space Before: 12 pt Formatted: Font: Bold 3-II.D.
-FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.230] HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886, Authorization for the Release of Information Privacy Act Notice, the form HUD-52675, Debts Owed to Public Housing Agencies and Terminations, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
+3-II.D.
+FAMILY CONSENT TO RELEASE OF INFORMATION [24 CFR 5.230] HUD requires each adult family member, and the head of household, spouse, or cohead, regardless of age, to sign form HUD-9886, Authorization for the Release of Information Privacy Act Notice, and other consent forms as needed to collect information relevant to the family's eligibility and level of assistance.
 Chapter 7 provides detailed information concerning the consent forms and verification requirements.
 The PHA must deny admission to the program if any member of the applicant family fails to sign and submit consent forms which allow the PHA to obtain information that the PHA has determined is necessary in administration of the public housing program [24 CFR 960.259(a) and (b)].
-3-II.E.
-EIV SYSTEM SEARCHES [Notice PIH 2018-18; EIV FAQs; EIV System Training 9/30/20] Existing Tenant Search Prior to admission to the program, the PHA must search for all household members using the EIV Existing Tenant Search module.
-The PHA must review the reports for any SSA matches involving another PHA or a multifamily entity and follow up on any issues identified.
-The PHA must provide the family with a copy of the Existing Tenant Search results if requested.
-At no time may any family member receive duplicative assistance.
-If the tenant is a new admission to the PHA, and a match is identified at a multifamily property, the PHA must report the program admission date to the multifamily property and document the notification in the tenant file.
-The family must provide documentation of move-out from the assisted unit, as applicable.
-SH Policy Spartanburg Housing will contact the PHA or owner identified in the report to confirm that the family has moved out of the unit and obtain documentation of current tenancy status, including a form HUD-50058 or 50059, as applicable, showing an end of participation.
-Spartanburg Housing will only approve assistance contingent upon the move-out from the currently occupied assisted unit.
-Debts Owed to PHAs and Terminations All adult household members must sign the form HUD-52675, Debts Owed to Public Housing and Terminations.
-Prior to admission to the program, the PHA must search for each adult family member in the Debts Owed to PHAs and Terminations module.
-If a current or former tenant disputes the information in the module, the tenant should contact the PHA directly in writing to dispute the information and provide any documentation that supports the dispute.
-If the PHA determines that the disputed information is incorrect, the PHA will update or delete the record from EIV.
-Former tenants may dispute debt and termination information for a period of up to three years from the end of participation date in the program.
-SH Policy Spartanburg Housing will require each adult household member to sign the form HUD-52675 once at the eligibility determination.
-Any new members added to the household after admission will be required to sign the form HUD-52675 prior to being added to the household.
-Spartanburg Housing will search the Debts Owed to PHAs and Terminations module as part of the eligibility determination for new households and as part of the screening process for any household members added after the household is admitted to the program.
-If any information on debts or terminations is returned by the search, the PHA will determine if this information warrants a denial in accordance with the policies in Part III of this chapter.
-Income and IVT Reports For each new admission, the PHA is required to review the EIV Income and IVT Reports to confirm and validate family reported income within 120 days of the IMS/PIC submission date of the new admission.
-The PHA must print and maintain copies of the EIV Income and IVT reports in the tenant file and resolve any discrepancies with the family within 60 days of the EIV Income or IVT report dates.
 PART III: DENIAL OF ADMISSION 3-III.A.
-OVERVIEW A family that does not meet the eligibility criteria discussed in Parts I and II_7 must be denied admission In addition, HUD requires or permits the PHA to deny admission based on certain types of current or past behaviors of family members as discussed in this part.
-The PHA's authority in this area is limited by the Violence against Women Reauthorization-Act of 2013 (VAWA), which expressly prohibits the denial of admission to an otherwise qualified applicant on the basis or as a direct result of the fact that the applicant is or has been the victim of domestic violence, dating violence, sexual assault, or stalking [24 CFR 5.2005]-(b)].
-While the regulations state that the PHA must prohibit admission for certain types of criminal activity and give the PHA the option to deny for other types of previous criminal history, more recent HUD rules and OGC guidance must also be taken into consideration when determining whether a particular individual's criminal history merits denial of admission.
-When considering any denial of admission, PHAs may not use arrest records as the basis for the denial.
-Further, HUD does not require the adoption of "One Strike" policies and reminds PHAs of their obligation to safeguard the due process rights of applicants and tenants [Notice PIH 2015-19].
-HUD's Office of General Counsel issued a memo on April 4, 2016, regarding the application of Fair Housing Act standards to the use of criminal records.
-This memo states that a PHA violates the Fair Housing Act when their policy or practice has an unjustified discriminatory effect, even when the PHA had no intention to discriminate.
-Where a policy or practice that restricts admission based on criminal history has a disparate impact on a particular race, national origin, or other protected class, that policy or practice is in violation of the Fair Housing Act if it is not necessary to serve a substantial, legitimate, nondiscriminatory interest of the PHA, or if that interest could be served by another practice that has a less discriminatory effect [OGC Memo 4/4/16].
-PHAs who impose blanket prohibitions on any person with any conviction record, no matter when the conviction occurred, what the underlying conduct entailed, or what the convicted person has done since then will be unable to show that such policy or practice is necessary to achieve a substantial, legitimate, nondiscriminatory interest.
-Even a PHA with a more tailored policy or practice that excludes individuals with only certain types of convictions must still prove that its policy is necessary.
-To do this, the PHA must show that its policy accurately distinguishes between criminal conduct that indicates a demonstrable risk to resident safety and property and criminal conduct that does not.
+OVERVIEW A family that does not meet the eligibility criteria discussed in Parts I and II, must be denied admission.
+In addition, HUD requires or permits the PHA to deny admission based on certain types of current or past behaviors of family members as discussed in this part.
+The PHA's authority in this area is limited by the Violence against Women Reauthorization Act of 2013 (VAWA), which expressly prohibits the denial of admission to an otherwise qualified applicant on the basis that the applicant is or has been the victim of domestic violence, dating violence, or stalking [24 CFR 5.2005].
 This part covers the following topics: